Mehdierli/ProgrammingNotes/JavaScript.md

 ## Null / Undefined in JavaScriptshit
 * null is a value, it represent no value.
-* undefined means you only declared a variable, but didn's assign a value to it.
-* null is an assigment value, represent no value. it can be assign to a variable.
+* null can be assign to a variable.
 * undefined means you declared a variable, but did't initialize it or didn't assign it a value.

 ## What is strict mode in JavaScript